-SCOPE: PM X PARAMEDIC X FORM: 5 mg in 1 mL vial CLASS: Benzodiazepine, sedative/hypnotic, anticonvulsant, muscle relaxant PHARMACOLOGY AND ACTIONS: Midazolam binds to benzodiazepine receptors in the central nervous system, resulting in hyperpolarization and stabilization of neuronal membranes.
+SCOPE: PM, PARAMEDIC FORM: 5 mg in 1 ml vial CLASS: Benzodiazepine, sedative/hypnotic, anticonvulsant, muscle relaxant PHARMACOLOGY AND ACTIONS: Midazolam binds to benzodiazepine receptors in the central nervous system, resulting in hyperpolarization and stabilization of neuronal membranes.
 It has potent sedative, anti-anxiety, and anticonvulsant properties.
 It depresses level of consciousness and causes significant amnesia.
 ONSET: IV/IO/IN: 1-2 minutes IM: 7-8 minutes DURATION: 20-30 minutes INDICATIONS: Active seizures, status epilepticus Chest pain associated with cocaine use Sedation during cardioversion or pacing Behavioral emergencies: extreme agitation or combativeness; consider for ketamine-induced emergence reactions Sedation after ALS airway (Supraglottic Airway) CONTRAINDICATIONS: Hypotension None, if actively experiencing seizures Respiratory depression PRECAUTIONS: Midazolam causes respiratory depression and/or hypotension especially if administered rapidly.
-All patients should be closely monitored using EtCO 2 and pulse oximetry to assess for respiratory depression.
+All patients should be closely monitored using EtCO2 and pulse oximetry to assess for respiratory depression.
 SIDE EFFECTS AND NOTES: Common side effects include drowsiness, altered mental status, hypotension, respiratory depression, and apnea.
 These are more likely to occur in the elderly or COPD patients.
 Rarely, patients may experience paradoxical agitation.
-Respiratory depression is more likely in patients who have taken other CNS depressant drugs such as opioids, and alcohol, or when midazolam is given rapidly.
+Respiratory depression is more likely in patients who have taken other CNS depressant drugs such as opioids, alcohol and barbiturates, or when midazolam is given rapidly.
 Midazolam is metabolized in the liver and excreted by the kidney.
-Doses should be adjusted accordingly in patients with underlying hepatic or renal diseases and low-flow states such as congestive heart failure.
-All patients should be on oxygen if possible to support possible respiratory depression.
-In communication failure, titrate IV/IN or IM doses to control active seizures or behavioral emergencies, without maximum, while carefully monitoring vitals.
-Consider midazolam to treat/prevent emergence reactions in patients receiving ketamine (start with 1 mg IV/IO/IN).
+Doses should be adjusted accordingly in patients with underlying hepatic or renal diseases and low flow states such as congestive heart failure.
+All patients should be on oxygen if possible to support possible respiratory depression In communication failure, titrate IV/IN or IM doses to control active seizures or behavioral emergencies, without maximum, while carefully monitoring vitals.
+Midazolam is metabolized in the liver and excreted by the kidney.
+Doses should be adjusted accordingly in patients with underlying hepatic or renal diseases and low flow states such as congestive heart failure.
+Consider midazolam to treat/prevent emergence reactions in patients receiving ketamine (start with 1mg IV/IO/IN).